noumia/acme/README.md

 $ wild-le account -c acme@example.com --agree-tos
 ```

-To register mail address is optional but to aggree the tos is required.
+To register mail address is optional but to agree the tos is required.

 ### Make server key